SEC Issues New Alert on COVID-19 Risks and Considerations for Broker-Dealers and Investment Advisers

-In March 2020, at the outset of the COVID-19 pandemic, the U.S. Securities and Exchange Commission’s (“SEC”) Division of Enforcement issued a public statement that emphasized the importance of maintaining market integrity and following corporate controls and procedures during the COVID-19 crisis, which we have previously addressed.
+In March 2020, at the outset of the COVID-19 pandemic, the U.S. Securities and Exchange Commission’s (“SEC”) Division of Enforcement issued a public statement that emphasized the importance of maintaining market integrity and following corporate controls and procedures during the COVID-19 crisis

 Since that time, the SEC’s Office of Compliance Inspections and Examinations (“OCIE”) has, unsurprisingly, continued to conduct off-site examinations of and seek information from SEC-registered broker-dealers and investment advisers operational resiliency challenges.
 As a result of these efforts, OCIE published a risk alert last week on Select COVID-19 Compliance Risks and Considerations for Broker-Dealers and Investment Advisers (“Alert”), which sets forth observations and recommendations for broker-dealers and investment advisers to consider in six general categories: (1) protection of investors’ assets; (2) supervision of personnel; (3) practices related to fees, expenses, and financial transactions; (4) protection against investment fraud; (5) business continuity procedures; and (6) protection of investor information.

 The purpose of the Alert is, in part, to remind broker-dealers and investment advisers of their existing obligations to ensure the safety of client assets; namely, to guard against theft, loss, and misappropriation, and to process investors’ checks without undue delay.
 The Alert asks such entities to assess whether, due to the COVID-19 pandemic, changes need to be made to existing supervisory and compliance policies in order to ensure that obligations to protect investors’ assets are satisfied.

 Specifically, OCIE recommends that broker-dealers and investment advisers: